 Smartphone Coding Experience

 A year ago, we pioneered the teaching of coding on smartphones in Ghana at Project iSWEST 2017 because most of our students did not have laptops.
-This year, we continued that tradition and as a result, the lack of a laptop was not a barrier to learning to code.
-This year, 82% of our students used their smartphones to complete the assignments for the coding course.
+This year, we continued teaching coding using smartphones.
+The lack of laptops was not a barrier to learning to code as 82% of our students used their smartphones to complete the assignments for the coding course.

 In the second and third weeks – the innovation phase, students received funds and were mentored to develop solutions to real-life problems in Ghana’s educational sector.
 Our students learned to use project management tools like Slack, Trello, Gantt Charts, and prototyping tools such as MockingBot.
 Students used lessons learned in all 3 courses to develop their solutions, which were presented on the Pitch Day.

-Our students were privileged to have mentoring sessions with 8 young African tech professionals, PhD student, Founder working at Amazon, Microsoft, IBM, Google and Facebook, and are alums of Grinnell College, Stanford University, Princeton University and Dartmouth College.
+Our students were privileged to have mentoring sessions with 8 young Africans: PhD students, nonprofit founders, software engineers working at Slack, Amazon, Google and Facebook, who are alums of Grinnell College, Texas A&M University, Stanford University, Princeton University, Illinois Institute of Technology, University of Virginia and Dartmouth College.

 Guest Speaker: Dr Elsie Kaufmann